Spirit Tuning Guide

 1 RUDDER TUNING

-- If the value is less than 70, then it is too low.
-That mean that servo precision vs mechanical gain is not good.
-You can fix the issue with putting ball link on the rudder servo arm closer to the center so that limit can be higher.
+- If the values for Rudder End-Points in the Limits Tab are less than 70, then it is too low.
+That mean that servo precision vs mechanical gain is not optimal.
+You can fix the issue with putting ball link closer to the center at the rudder servo so that limit can be higher.
 In case the value is more than 170 there is mostly too high servo precision vs mechanical gain.
 You should put longer servo arm, so the ball linkage can be further.
 Be sure you have configured limits so that tail slider is moving from end to end, but without any mechanical binding (servo buzzing).
 In case your tail mechanics allows a pitch higher than 45°, do not set limits that high.
 It is not absolutely necessary that limits for both sides are equal.

 - 1. Set Sensor/Rotation Rate for the rudder - this parameter determine how fast the rudder will rotate around its axis.
 Values between 8-11 are used by allmost all pilots.
 Default value of 8 is fine for beginners.
 While value of 11 is good for 3D maneuvers where faster pirouettes are needed.